Smart Spending

 1. Human Psychological Factors

 Your general shopping behavior is heavily influenced by human psychology.
 Even more sensitive is the online shopping behavior that deals with two parties who cannot meet physically.
 To make a purchase, the parties must take into account all the psychological effects of the purchase and how it affects their decision-making process.
+Research published by Harvard Business Review indicates that the vast majority of buying decisions are driven by subconscious emotional responses rather than rational analysis.
 Some of the key psychological aspects that affect shopping include:

 • Personal motivation